 Basecamp Editorial Calendar

 Basecamp can help you create an editorial calendar so that you can easily view your project schedule, deadlines, and individual team responsibilities.
-Your team goals can then be placed as milestones and assigned its own to-do list, so it’s clear how those goals will be accomplished.
+Your team goals can then be placed as milestones and assigned their own to-do list, so it’s clear how those goals will be accomplished.

 Once you’ve given each person their tasks, they can show their progress towards their goals by tracking time on their to-do lists.
 It’s a simple and convenient process that acknowledges contributions and helps measure productivity.